Care for the Mind Amid Chronic Diseases: An Interpretable AI Approach Using IoT

 \textbf{Abstract:} Health sensing for chronic disease management creates immense benefits for social welfare.
 Existing health sensing studies primarily focus on the prediction of physical chronic diseases.
 Depression, a widespread complication of chronic diseases, is however understudied.
-We draw on the medical literature to support depression prediction using motion sensor data.
-To connect human expertise in the decision-making, safeguard trust for this high-stake prediction, and ensure algorithm transparency, we develop an interpretable deep learning model: \underline{Temp}oral \underline{P}rototype \underline{Net}work (TempPNet).
+We draw on the medical literature to support depression detection using motion sensor data.
+To connect humans in this decision-making, safeguard trust, and ensure algorithm transparency, we develop an interpretable deep learning model: \underline{Temp}oral \underline{P}rototype \underline{Net}work (TempPNet).
 TempPNet is built upon the emergent prototype learning models.
-To accommodate the temporal characteristic of sensor data and the progressive property of depression, TempPNet differs from existing prototype learning models in its capability of capturing the temporal progression of depression.
-Extensive empirical analyses using real-world motion sensor data show that TempPNet outperforms state-of-the-art benchmarks in depression prediction.
-Moreover, TempPNet interprets its predictions by visualizing the temporal progression of depression and its corresponding symptoms detected from sensor data.
-We further conduct a user study to demonstrate its superiority over the benchmarks in interpretability.
+To accommodate the temporal characteristic of sensor data and the progressive property of depression, TempPNet differs from existing prototype learning models in its capability of capturing temporal progressions of prototypes.
+Extensive empirical analyses using real-world motion sensor data show that TempPNet outperforms state-of-the-art benchmarks in depression detection.
+Moreover, TempPNet interprets its decision by visualizing the temporal progression of depression and its corresponding symptoms detected from sensor data.
+We further employ a user study and a medical expert panel to demonstrate its superiority over the benchmarks in interpretability.
 This study offers an algorithmic solution for impactful social good — collaborative care of chronic diseases and depression in health sensing.
-Methodologically, it contributes to extant literature with a novel interpretable deep learning model for depression prediction from sensor data.
+Methodologically, it contributes to extant literature with a novel interpretable deep learning model for depression detection from sensor data.
 Patients, doctors, and caregivers can deploy our model on mobile devices to monitor patients’ depression risks in real-time.
-Our model's interpretability also allows human experts to participate in the decision-making by reviewing the interpretation of prediction outcomes and making informed interventions.
+Our model's interpretability also allows human experts to participate in the decision-making by reviewing the interpretation and making informed interventions.